 Solihull

 § This page gives an overview of the Solihull local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Solihull lies to the south-east of Birmingham, with a blend of leafy suburbs, villages, and countryside.
 Solihull town is known for its Tudor-style architecture, Touchwood shopping centre, and nearby parks.
 The district includes rural areas stretching towards the Warwickshire countryside, with villages such as Knowle and Balsall Common.
 Elmdon Park and Brueton Park provide green spaces, while the Grand Union Canal and River Blythe shape parts of the landscape.
 Its geography is a mix of urban sophistication and rural charm, with strong ties to surrounding countryside.

-The administrative boundary of Solihull can be viewed on OpenStreetMap: District Boundary of Solihull.
+The administrative boundary of Solihull can also be viewed on OpenStreetMap: District Boundary of Solihull.

 Key Facts about Solihull